 Murals of La Jolla

 Fifteen colorful murals are sprinkled throughout the Village and liven up otherwise average spaces on private buildings.
-“One Pointed Attention” (pictured here) and “Favorite Color” are at street level and awesome backdrops for photos.
+A few are at street level and awesome backdrops for photos.
+The murals change to showcase new artists and keep the concept fresh.

 La Jolla Cove